Educator – Writer – Speaker

 Which is why I decided to become certified as a special education teacher and was soon employed at the local public high school.
 Teaching is not easy business by any means, especially with salaries so low that many have to supplement with other jobs.
 But I knew that my job mattered.
 Every minute of every day.

 I eventually decided I needed to learn more about how we can most effectively teach kids who are struggling in school.
 So I moved to New York, and obtained a Master of Science in neuroscience and education from Columbia University.
-Now I work for Understood, a social impact organization that provides information and resources to support people who learn and think differently.
+Now I write and speak about educational issues with a focus on disability, social-emotional wellbeing, trauma, and issues of equity.
+I also work as an equity specialist for Bank Street College of Education where I provide professional development and technical assistance to improve outcomes for students with disabilities.

 Although I’m not in the classroom anymore, I am committed to making life better and easier for educators and students.
-And especially for our most vulnerable students – including kids who learn and think differently, kids who are living in poverty, kids who are homeless or in foster care, and kids who are stigmatized and side-lined by the system and our society.
+And especially for our most vulnerable students – including kids with disabilities and learning challenges, kids who are living in poverty, kids who are homeless or in foster care, and kids who are stigmatized and side-lined by the system and our society.

 You can contact me at firstname.lastname@example.org